vsoch/vsoch.github.io/_posts/2021/2021-03-31-national-lab-vs-academia.md

 around me and see so many people working together, and so many projects to collaborate on, that I have no worries about my current project finishing up.
 We have a long way to go, but when that time comes, I'll be able to add value elsewhere.
+Communication, organization, and your well-being are intimately tied.
+This leads us to our next topic: asking for help.

 ## Asking for Help